Best Dog Food For German Shepherds

 Cons

-• Seems not to help with skin issues
+• May not help with skin issues

 The Hill’s Science Diet Adult Sensitive Stomach and Skin Dog Food is a nutritious blend of chicken, apples, carrots, and cranberries that most German Shepherds will find so tempting.
 Furthermore, it has omega-6 fatty acids and other nutrients for healthy skin and a glossy coat.